VisionEval/VisionEval-Docs/docs/09-estimation.md

 This module reads in user specified data and assigns car service availability in Bzones.

-* Data sources include none
-* Model types include none
-* Estimation uses the following methods: Package build
-* Documented in inst/module_docs/AssignCarSvcAvailability.md

-The models in this model step are:

-* Model name: No Model
-  + Model type: NA
-  + Estimation data: bzone_carsvc_availability.csv
-  + Estimation method: Package build
-  + Estimation script: R/AssignCarSvcAvailability.R
-  + Model object: NA
-  + Notes: User input from csv
+This module step has no estimated parameters or other model types derived from data.

 ####  AssignDemandManagement

 This module assigns demand management program participation to households and to workers.

-* Data sources include NHTS 2001 and default user specified from CSV
+* Data sources include NHTS 2001 and default data specified in CSV
 * Model types include Proportions
 * Estimation uses the following methods: Package build
 * Documented in inst/module_docs/AssignDemandManagement.md